Admissions Process for 2018-2019 School Year

 We would love for you to visit us so that we can get acquainted!
-Visit the school during the day by attending one of our Open House events on Tuesday, November 7th, or Thursday, November 9th, 2017 from 8:30am – 11:30 am.
-RSVP is not required.
+Visit the school during the day by attending one of our Open House events on:

 Please note that weekday school tours are for adults only.

-To take advantage of priority consideration for the 2018-19 school year, please submit your application on or before Jan 31, 2018.
+We will continue to accept applications for the 2018-19 school year until all classes are full.
 Parents are encouraged to take a tour or attend an open house before applying.

 A $65 application fee is due with the application.
 Please mail the application fee separately when applying online and be sure to write your child’s name in the memo section of the check.
 Applications will not be processed until the payment and required documents are received.